hubert-kompanowski/Cplusplus/tests/lib/gtest-1.8.0/googletest/docs/V1_6_AdvancedGuide.md

 It's OK to register multiple environment objects.
-In this case, their `SetUp()` will be called in the order they are registered, and their `TearDown()` will be called in the reverse order.
+In this case, their `SetUp()` will be called in the order they are registered, and their `TearDown()` will be called in the Reverse order.

 Note that Google Test takes ownership of the registered environment objects.
 Therefore **do not delete them** by yourself.